Ajay-464/Ajay_portfolio/README.txt

 👨‍💻 Ajay S | Portfolio
 Welcome to the GitHub repository for my personal portfolio website.
-NOTE : This project is built for personal branding and freelance work.
-You are welcome to explore the content, but please do not copy directly without permission.

 NOTE: This project is built for personal branding and freelance work.
 You are welcome to explore the content, but please do not copy directly without permission.